 The Great Siege

 Gibraltar: The Greatest Siege in British History is an epic tale of courage, desperation, endurance and intrigue, brought to life by eyewitness accounts and in-depth research using unpublished archives and contemporary late 18th-century accounts.
-For over 3½ years, from 1779 to 1783, the tiny territory of Gibraltar was besieged and blockaded, on land and at sea, by the overwhelming forces of Spain and France.
-It became the longest siege in British history, and the obsession with saving Gibraltar was blamed for the loss of the American colonies in the War of Independence.
+For more than 3½ years, from June 1779 to February 1783, the tiny territory of Gibraltar was besieged and blockaded, on land and at sea, by the overwhelming forces of Spain and France.
+It became the longest siege in British history, and Gibraltar became the most famous fortress in the world.
+The 240th anniversary of the start of the siege will be marked in 2019.

 Looking from the Moorish Castle at Gibraltar towards La Linea in Spain.
 The runway marks